eliflores/mignonnesaurus-blog/README.md

 ### Test suite

-All the tests that are run as part of CI are in the [tests](tests) folder and you can run them locally with:
+All the tests that are run as part of CI are in the [tests](tests) folder, and you can run them locally with:

 ```bash
 python manage.py test tests